mishoo/UglifyJS/README.md

 ColaScript is a language that compiles in JavaScript.
 This language is similar to Dart, CoffeeScript, Python and PHP, with some original ideas.
 Compiler based on [UglifyJS2](https://github.com/mishoo/UglifyJS2).
 In present time compiler in development.
 Play with language you can [here](http://develop.trigen.pro/cola/).

+# Install

+First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).

+From NPM for use as a command line app:

+    npm install cola-script -g

+From NPM for programmatic use:

+    npm install cola-script

+From Git:

+    git clone git://github.com/TrigenSoftware/ColaScript.git
+    cd ColaScript
+    npm link .

 # to do:

 - semicolon is always required, status: done